chipnbits/flowtrain_stochastic_interpolation/readme.md

 This repository includes the `flowtrain` package for stochastic interpolation and managing machine learning models.
 The source code is located in `src/flowtrain`.

-To install the package in editable mode, navigate to the project root (where `setup.py` is located) and run:
+Make sure that Python 3.12 is installed first through an environment manager, e.g. `conda create -n flowtrain-test python=3.12 -y`.To install the package in editable mode, navigate to the project root (where `setup.py` is located) and run:

 ```bash
     pip install -e .